References and Borrowing

 However, because references are non-owning pointers, they need different rules than boxes to ensure the Pointer Safety Principle.
 By design, references are meant to temporarily create aliases.
 In the rest of this section, we will explain the basics of how Rust ensures the safety of references through the borrow checker.

-References Change Permissions on Paths
+References Change Permissions on Places

 The core idea behind the borrow checker is that variables have three kinds of permissions on their data: